-Our common stock has been traded on the NYSE under the symbol "VLD" since September 30, 2021.
-Prior to that, our Class A ordinary shares traded on the NYSE under the symbol "SPFR".
+Our common stock is currently quoted on the OTC Pink under the symbol "VLDX".
+Our common stock was previously traded on the OTCQX under the symbol "VLDX", and prior to that, on the NYSE under the symbol "VLD".

 Holders of Record